NaakkaDev/wagtail-simple-gallery/README.md

 - Toggleable [Lightbox](https://feimosi.github.io/baguetteBox.js/) for viewing images.
 - Show images from selected collection.
 - The amount of images shown on one page (before the paginator kicks in) is changeable.
+- A crude way to order the images shown on a gallery page.
+By default newest images are shown first, but this can be changed in the page content settings.
+If it's set to "Image title" then you can manually order images by inserting [<number>] into their title: "[00004] Cute cat".

 ## Templatetags
 ### `{% simple_gallery %}` inclusion tag